Garlic Hummus with Smoked Paprika

 I had never tried hummus until just a few years ago when our daughters (The Vogts Sisters) were given some in a green room.
 That’s techy-talk for musicians, which is simply a lounge area for musicians or bands to hang out before and after a performance.

-This recipe has simple ingredients, the main ones being garbanzo beans and tahini.
+This simple recipe has a few special ingredients, the main ones being garbanzo beans, tahini, and smoked paprika.
 I finally broke down and ordered some tahini on Amazon, and I’m so glad I did.
 It really makes a difference in hummus recipes.
 And technically, for those purists out there, hummus must contain tahini in it to even be called that… (ahem).

 Ingredients for Garlic Hummus with Smoked Paprika